What types of organizations does the Foundation support?

 The Foundation does not make loans or grants to individuals.

-What geographic region does The Foundation fund in?
+What geographic region does the Foundation fund?

 The Foundation makes grants to organizations in the Dallas/Fort Worth area and adjoining counties.
 Most of our grants go to agencies that work in underserved communities in North Texas.